FAQ

 Frequently Asked Questions

-Ontario Health Teams have been introduced by the Government of Ontario to provide a new way of organizing and delivering care that is more connected to patients in their local communities.
-Under Ontario Health Teams, health care providers will work as one coordinated team to design a system for their population and deliver care to allow for a seamless transition for patients accessing health care, no matter where they provide care.
+Ontario Health Teams (OHTs) were introduced by the Government of Ontario to provide a new way of organizing and delivering care that is more connected to patients in their local communities.
+Under OHTs, health and social care providers will work as one coordinated team to design a system for their population and deliver care to allow for a seamless transition for patients and clients accessing health and social care, no matter where they provide care.
 Click here to learn more about Ontario Health Teams.

-The NOHT-ÉSON will work together as one team toward creating a coordinated approach to care that makes it easier for patients to access services, creating seamless transitions between providers, and overall improves patients’ experience and health outcomes.
+The NOHT-ÉSON will work together as one team toward creating a coordinated approach to care that makes it easier for patients and clients to access services, creating seamless transitions between providers, and overall improve the experiences and health outcomes of patients, clients, families, and caregivers.

 The NOHT-ÉSON will: